Medically reviewed by Vicky Davis, FNP

 Although ExtenZe might look like a medication, the reality is that it’s a supplement.
 As such, it isn’t subject to the same testing or regulatory oversight as medications like sildenafil (Viagra®) and others.

 While these medications need to prove that they work in order to go on sale, supplements like ExtenZe can be sold without any need to demonstrate their effectiveness in clinical trials.

-Currently, there’s no scientific evidence that ExtenZe pills improve your erections, increase your stamina or have any other positive effects on your sexual performance.
+Currently, there’s no scientific evidence that ExtenZe pills improve your erections, increase your stamina, boost sexual desire or have any other positive effects on your sexual performance.